-Brendan is counsel in the Project Development & Finance practice.
+Brendan Hundt is a partner in the Project Development & Finance practice.

 He focuses on international project development and financings, including those in the infrastructure, power and water and oil and gas sectors.
 He has particular expertise and experience advising on energy and infrastructure projects in the MENA region funded on a limited recourse basis.

-Brendan represents corporate and government clients including the Public Investment Fund of Saudi Arabia, NEOM, ACWA Power, ENGIE, Masdar, Mubadala Investment Company, The Dow Chemical Company and Abu Dhabi National Oil Company and Abu Dhabi National Energy Company (TAQA).
+Brendan represents corporate and government clients including the Public Investment Fund of Saudi Arabia, NEOM, ACWA Power, ENGIE, Masdar, Mubadala Investment Company, The Dow Chemical Company, Abu Dhabi National Oil Company and Abu Dhabi National Energy Company (TAQA).

 - Masdar and Bee’ah on the development and financing of the Sharjah Waste-to-Energy Project

 - The lenders to the Engie consortium on the $2.1 billion development and financing of the Fadhili IPP in Saudi Arabia.
 Awarded MENA Power Deal of the Year at the IJGlobal Awards, 2017

 - The Government of a North African country on the development of a $25 billion nuclear new build project, including the negotiation of the EPC, Fuel Supply, O&M and Radio-active Waste Treatment contracts